 -A tell-tale sign that a friendly is dead, is that they're icon on the minimap will always be pointing north and static.
 This is easyest to see of SLs.

-Military Lawyers engaged in fierce action
+Military lawyers engaged in fierce legal action.

 Join Date: Feb 2007